shutas/dreamDO/exampleSite/content/english/_index.md

     - title : "We partner with select corporations to offer exclusive career opportunities."
       images:
       - "images/service-1.png"
       content : "We maintain strong relationships with corporations from various industries who are looking for multilingual talent.
-You will have access to exclusive offers using our existing relationships."
+You will have access to exclusive offers through our existing relationships."
       button:
         enable : false
         label : "Check it out"